 By its nature, Mathematics often has clear real world applications and at other times can appear to be quite abstract.
-A Level Mathematics reflects these two qualities by combining Applied modules: Mechanics and Statistics, which use Mathematics to solve real life problems with Pure modules; Pure Mathematics 1 and 2, which focus on the underlying tools and discoveries of Mathematics such as Algebra, Trigonometry, Calculus and Proof.
-Two excellent books that may give students an insight into why people wish to study Mathematics for the beauty and intrigue of the subject are 'Fermat's Last Theorem' by Simon Singh and 'The Music of the Primes' by Marcus Du Sautoy.
+A Level Mathematics reflects these two qualities by combining Applied modules, Mechanics and Statistics, (which use Mathematics to solve real life problems), with Pure modules; Pure Mathematics 1 and 2, which focus on the underlying tools and discoveries of Mathematics such as Algebra, Trigonometry, Calculus and Proof.